 Wright State Physicians Obstetrics & Gynecology is staffed by skilled physicians who are faculty members in the Department of Obstetrics and Gynecology at Wright State University Boonshoft School of Medicine.
 We pride ourselves in providing the highest quality choices to assist women with their reproductive health.
 Our objective is to provide high quality medical and preventive health care for our patients.
 Our Clinical Research Program offers comprehensive gynecologic, obstetrics, and wellness care for women, and participates in clinical research studies as a privately contracted entity.
 Faculty members also are involved in the training of residents and medical students.

-Our physicians primarily provide patient services at the expanded new facility at the Berry Women’s Health Pavilion, Suite 4130, Miami Valley Hospital, in Dayton, Ohio.
-In 2012, we began seeing patients at the new Wright State Physicians Health Center on the Wright State University campus.
+Our physicians primarily provide patient services at the expanded new facility at the Berry Women’s Health Pavilion, Suite 4130, Miami Valley Hospital, One Wyoming St., in Dayton.
+In 2012, we began seeing patients at the new Wright State Physicians Health Center at 725 University Blvd. on the Wright State University campus, in Fairborn.

-We also have a satellite offices at Good Samaritan North Health Center, 9000 North Main Street, Suite 201, Dayton, OH 45415; and Miami Valley South Health Center, 2350 Miami Valley Drive, Centerville, OH 45459 (just off Wilmington Pike).
+We also have a satellite offices at Good Samaritan North Health Center, 9000 North Main St., Suite 201, in Dayton; and Miami Valley South Health Center, 2350 Miami Valley Dr., in Centerville.

 Our physicians practice in the following divisions: